KilledByAPixel/LittleJS/README.md

 ## Debugging

-Debug builds of LittleJS have a special menu that can be opened by pressing ~ (tilde).
+Debug builds of LittleJS have a special menu that can be opened by pressing the Esc key.

-- ~: Debug Overlay
+- Esc: Debug Overlay
 - 1: Debug Physics
 - 2: Debug Particles
 - 3: Debug Gamepads